 Chiddingstone School has an excellent recent history with regards to sport.
 We have enjoyed great success, both at local level and in the wider county.
-This was recognised in September 2014 as the school was given an award for the best sporting primary school in West Kent.
-Since 2016 Chiddingstone School has held the Gold Sports Mark” award, the highest award available.
+Every year since 2016 Chiddingstone School has held the Gold Sports Mark” award, the highest award available.
 This recognises both curricular and extra-curricular options available at Chiddingstone.

 Our curriculum follows the National Curriculum Programme of Study which focuses not just on specific sporting techniques, but the wider role of sport.
-The lessons are taught by our designated PE teacher Mr Christian Haysom and PE Coordinator, Mrs Beki Major.
+The lessons are taught by our designated PE teacher Mrs Emma Golds and PE Coordinator, Mrs Beki Major.

 In Key Stage 1, the skills-based curriculum we implement allows children to develop essential skills, which will assist them in accessing all different sports rather than just a single activity.
 Each term, children develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination.
 Children engage in competitive (both against self and against others) and co-operative physical activities.

 In Key Stage 2, the children will begin to apply their skills within specific sports.
 The sports the children are taught are:

 Term 1 – Football / Netball